-Despite what influencers might claim, becoming a travel influencer on Instagram has never been easy – although some travel influencers have managed to make it seem so.
+Despite what influencers might claim, becoming a travel influencer has never been easy.
 In reality, it takes a lot of hustle to become a travel influencer on Instagram, TikTok, or other social platforms, especially in 2023.

-In recent years, the travel blogger niche has been saturated with new creators and travelers- a number that seems to spike even during the travel bans of 2020.
-More and more people are curating a modern version of a travel scrapbook or travel journal in a digital format using social media platforms like Instagram, tik tok, and personal blogs.
+In recent years, the travel blogger niche has been saturated with new creators and travelers- a number that paradoxically spiked during the shutdowns of 2020.

 In this article, I’m combining my expertise from working on Instagram influencer accounts in both the travel and creative niches.
-With 140,000 followers on one account and a modest 16k followers on WanderBig’s Instagram, here’s what I’ve learned about becoming a travel influencer on Instagram that you can apply to your own travel-related social media accounts:
+With 140,000 followers on one account and a modest 16k followers on WanderBig’s Instagram, here’s what I’ve learned through experience as a travel influencer on Instagram that you can apply to grow your own social media accounts:

-It’s hard to identify with or to feel connected to travel influencers who post generic travel photos, but travelers who post relatable or even reasonably-aspirational content on social media may find it easier to grow a following on their travel Instagram than influencers who project an unattainable look or lifestyle.
+It’s hard for followers to feel connected to travel influencers who post generic travel photos.
+Travelers who post relatable or reasonably-aspirational content on social media may find it easier to grow a following than influencers who project an unattainable look or lifestyle.

-Consistency and post volume matters – especially in the early phases of growing a travel Instagram account.
+Consistency and post volume matter – especially in the early phases of growing a travel account on Instagram or tiktok.

 4. Identify a mission

-Similar to finding a niche, identifying a mission is a little bit different.
+Although it is similar to finding a niche, identifying a mission is an important step.
 Ask yourself, “what am I for?”

 Do you travel because you think it’s important for personal development?
-Do you travel with the zero waste philosophy?
+Do you travel with a carbon neutral aim?
 Do you travel to draw attention to an issue?
-Centering these things in a certain portion of your Instagram posts can help elevate your travel Instagram out of the crowd, setting it apart as a travel account that is really worth following.
+Centering these things in some or all of your TikTok, Meta, Facebook, and Instagram posts can help elevate your travel influencer account out of the crowd.
+A mission can set you apart as a travel account that is really worth following.

-While you can expect to see some reposting and sharing of your general travel content, brainstorm ways to make your content more share-worthy.
-Generally, the posts that get re-shared most often are posts that make people feel an emotion (good or bad) or make people feel that, through reposting it, their followers might see or understand something important about them.
-Feelings motivate sharing, so pause and reflect on how to create more evocative imagery and captions.
+Generally, the posts that get re-shared most often are posts that make people feel an emotion (good or bad) or make people feel that, through reposting, their followers might see or understand something important about them.
+1 Feelings motivate sharing, so pause and reflect on how to create more evocative imagery and captions.

 Pick 3 to 6 travel-focused Instagram accounts that are 20 to 40% larger than your own and very active on the platform and begin intentionally engaging with their content regularly.